AY2324S2-CS2103T-F10-3/tp/docs/DeveloperGuide.md

       Expected: Error details shown in the status message.
 Status bar remains the same.

 ### Adding an Appointment
-1. Adding an appointment while all persons and appointments are being shown
+1. Adding an appointment while all appointments are being shown

    1. Test case: `addAppt i/T0123456A d/2024-05-20 from/11:00 to/11:30 t/Medical Check-up note/Routine check-in` <br>
      Expected: New appointment with NRIC T0123456A is added.
 Details of the added appointment is shown in the status message.
 Timestamp in the status bar is updated.